vhyrro/vhyrro.github.io/src/content/blog/neorg/luarocks.md

 ```

 This snippet assumes you're on a custom-built, personal configuration.
 If you're using a distribution
-like AstroNvim, Lazyvim or others be sure to refer to the respective documentation and manuals for how
+like AstroNvim, LazyVim or others be sure to refer to the respective documentation and manuals for how
 to manage and add plugins.

 As long as you are installing `luarocks.nvim` and make it a _dependency_ of `neorg` then
 the entire build process should succeed!

-If you have any odd errors during the installation process, feel free to create an issue on the Github tracker
+If you have any odd errors during the installation process, feel free to check out the [dedicated thread on Github](https://github.com/nvim-neorg/neorg/issues/1342).
-(if the issue hasn't already been created by someone else!).
+The most common fix is to manually run `:Lazy build luarocks.nvim` and then `:Lazy build neorg`!

 ### Pinning to `7.0.0`